GITMichiko/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/protected-users-security-group.md

 ### <a name="BKMK_HowItWorks"></a>How the Protected Users group works
 This section explains how the Protected Users group works when:

--   Windows 8.1 devices are connecting to  Windows Server 2012 R2  hosts.
+-   A user signs in a Windows devices which supports Protected User group client-side protections.

--   The account is located at the  Windows Server 2012 R2  domain functional level.
+-   The user belongs to a Windows Server 2012 R2 domain functional level domain.

-**When Windows 8.1 devices are connecting to  Windows Server 2012 R2  hosts**
+**Protected User group client-side protections**

-When the Protected Users??? group account is upgraded to the  Windows Server 2012 R2  domain functional level, domain controller-based protections are automatically applied.
-Members of the Protected Users group who authenticate to a  Windows Server 2012 R2  domain can no longer authenticate by using:
+When a user signs in a Windows device which supports Protected User group client-side protections and they are a member for the Protected users group, client-side protections are automatically applied.
+Members of the Protected Users group can no longer authenticate by using:

 -   Default credential delegation (CredSSP).
 Plain text credentials are not cached even when the **Allow delegating default credentials** Group Policy setting is enabled.